-Retention of learners is a key issue for Access to Higher Education (HE) providers and can have a big impact on achievement and success rates, as well as funding.
+Retention of learners is a key issue for Access to Higher Education (HE) providers and can have a big impact on achievement, success rates and funding.

-Gateway Qualifications worked with our approved providers to conduct a deep and wide-ranging investigation into achievement and retention rates to establish the key factors that impact learners and continuing with their chosen Access to HE Diploma.
+Gateway Qualifications worked with our approved providers to conduct a deep and wide-ranging investigation into achievement and retention rates to establish the reasons that learners withdraw and do not complete their chosen Diploma.

-As a result of this finding and the increase in mental health issues that Access to HE learners face, Gateway Qualifications worked with a leading mental health charity to develop a new unit in Promoting Wellbeing and Building Resilience.
+To help our Centres and learners tackle these issues, we worked with a leading mental health charity to develop a new unit in Promoting Wellbeing and Building Resilience.

 The unit is intended to develop learners’ understanding of wellbeing and ways to build resilience to cope with the pressures in their study as well as other factors both during their Access to HE course and when they progress to higher education.

-When delivered early on within the course, the unit will help learners to recognise when they are experiencing issues with mental wellbeing, where they can seek help and the strategies that they can use in order to reduce the impact that stresses may have on their studies and home life.
+The unit provides learners with the knowledge, understanding and guidance on where they can seek help and the strategies that they can use in order to reduce the impact that stresses many have on their studies and home life.